Lascells History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
-Among these immigrants were the ancestors of the lascells family, who lived in the village of Lacella in the French region of Orne, where they were titled the Barons of Messie.
+The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+Among these immigrants were the ancestors of the Lascells family, who lived in the village of Lacella in the French region of Orne, where they were titled the Barons of Messie.

-hundred years the English language had no fixed system of spelling rules.
+Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
-Over the years, many variations of the name lascells were recorded, including Lascelles, Lassells, Lascell, Lassell, Lasselle, Lasell, Laselle, Lascelle, Lasceles, Lacelles, Lassels, Lacelles, Lacells, Lascells, Lasselis, Lescellis, Lessels and many more.
+Over the years, many variations of the name Lascells were recorded, including Lascelles, Lassells, Lascell, Lassell, Lasselle, Lasell, Laselle, Lascelle, Lasceles, Lacelles, Lassels, Lacelles, Lacells, Lascells, Lasselis, Lescellis, Lessels and many more.

 Early Notables of the Lascells family (pre 1700)

 Outstanding amongst the family at this time was Roger Lacelles, summoned to Parliament as a Baron in 1295; Richard Lassels (also Lascelles) (c.?1603-1668), English Roman Catholic priest and a travel writer; Thomas Lascelles (Lassells) (ca.1624-1658), English officer in the Commonwealth's army and a landowner; Thomas Lascelles (Lascelles and Lassells) (c.1624-c.1658), an officer in the Commonwealth's army and a landowner; Francis Lascelles (1612-1667), of Stank...